A.4 — C++ FAQ

 And while such an answer may be interesting mechanically, it’s rarely useful overall (and likely to change if and when anything else changes).
 It’s like asking, “When I put my seat belt through the steering wheel and connect it to the accelerator, why does the car pull left when I turn my head on a rainy day?”
 The best answer isn’t a physical explanation of what’s occurring, it’s “don’t do that”.

-Q4: Why am I getting a compile error when I try to compile an example that seems like it should work?
+Q5: Why am I getting a compile error when I try to compile an example that seems like it should work?

 The most common reason for this is that your project is being compiled using the wrong language standard.

 C++ introduces many new features with each new language standard.
-If one of our examples uses a feature that was introduced in C++17, but your program is compiling using the C++14 language standard, then it won’t compile because the feature we’re using doesn’t exist.
-Try setting your language standard to the latest version your compiler supports and see if that resolves the issue.
+If one of our examples uses a feature that was introduced in C++17, but your program is compiling using the C++14 language standard, then it probably won’t compile because the feature we’re using isn’t supported by the language standard we’ve selected.

 It is also possible that your compiler either doesn’t support a specific feature yet, or has a bug preventing use in some cases.
 In this case, try updating your compiler to the latest version available.